-The lower part of Fig. 4 shows the time-frequency decomposition of the currents for a healthy (left) and faulty (right-hand side) machine.
-With the purpose of portraying the evolution of fainter harmonics, the main current component has been filtered as in [20].
-For both cases two PSH dominate the diagram ($k_7=1$, $k_8=+3,-1$) as the increasing speed of the rotor moves them toward higher frequencies (d1).
-Using the ZAM, no other constant components need to be filtered in order to prevent crossterms, so the winding harmonics at 250 Hz and 350 Hz (d2), as well as others weaker ones 11f, 13f, 17f and 19f can also be appreciated, as usual in a motor.
+The lower part of Fig. 6 shows the time-frequency decomposition of the currents for a healthy (left) and faulty (right-hand side) machine.
+With the purpose of portraying the evolution of fainter harmonics, the main current component has been filtered as in [21].
+For both cases two PSH dominate the diagram $(k_7=1, k_8=+3,-1)$ as the increasing speed of the rotor leads them toward higher frequencies (d1).
+Using the ZAM, no other constant components need to be filtered in order to prevent crossterms, so the winding harmonics at 250 Hz and 350 Hz (d2), as well as other weaker ones 11f, 13f, 17f and 19f can also be appreciated.

-Nevertheless, when the current spectrum for the startup transient of the faulty machine is analyzed, clear components related to the rotor asymmetry appear at low frequencies: ascending ones for $k_5/p=3,5$ in (9) (d4), descending ones towards the suppressed main current component at 50 Hz (d5)

-and the LSH 50 (1-2s)f(d6), whose amplitude dominates in this case the diagram, moving from 50 Hz to 0 Hz and then back to 50 Hz as the slip changes from 1 to 0.
+Nevertheless, when the current spectrum for the startup transient of the faulty machine is analyzed, clear components related to the rotor asymmetry appear at low frequencies: ascending ones for $k_5/p=3,5$ in (9) (d4), descending ones towards the suppressed main current component at 50 Hz (d5) and the LSH 50 (1-2s)f (d6, b4 in Fig. 3), whose amplitude dominates in this case the diagram, moving from 50 Hz to 0 Hz and then back to 50 Hz as the slip changes from 1 to 0.
 This is the harmonic commonly used to detect a rotor bar breakage by means of current analysis.